 This variety is new to me as of 2023.
 Everyone raves about them, and they are coveted for their large size, so I wanted to see for myself what all the fuss is about.
-From what I've read, the Green Mountain variety is more akin to the size of commercial onions, but do not store as well as yellow potato onions.
+From what I've read, the Green Mountain variation is more akin to the size of commercial onions, but do not store as well as yellow potato onions.
 My guess is that they are also not as strong/pungent as the yellow variety.

 The Green Mountain variety was originated/cultivated by Kelly Winterton around the year 2000 in Utah USA.